freder/md/readme.md

     - [x] frontmatter
     - refactoring:
         - [x] [updating links, when file gets renamed](https://github.com/freder/md/issues/2)
+        - [x] extracting section of a file to new file, and inserting a link to new file
         - rename / replace tags
     - visualization
         - [x] graph